posix4e/goc/README.md

 - Public view: join the queue, see queue with timestamps, live countdown, and connected count.
 - Admin view (secret required for actions): set subject, configure/start/stop/reset countdown, pop/clear queue, see connected clients.
 - Realtime: all changes broadcast via SSE; clients also resync periodically.
+- Aplausos: when the timer runs out, clients show a big 3‑2‑1 countdown and a full‑screen 80s rainbow “¡APLAUSOS!” flash.
+Admins can also trigger this manually.

 ## Run

 - Prereq: Node.js 16+
 - Optional: set admin secret via `ADMIN_SECRET`.
 Default is `change-me`.
+- Default timer: 3 minutes (can be configured by admin).

 Commands: